 3. Premium Themes and Plugins

-Sometimes, you may download a free theme or plugin, only to realize that a premium version is available.
+Sometimes, you may download a free theme or A plugin is a software component that adds specific features and functionality to your WordPress website.
+Esse...
+More, only to realize that a premium version is available.
 These upgrades might add extra features, or come with professional support.
 In addition, many paid themes and plugins work under a subscription model.
 Once your subscription ends, you may be unable to download updates or access the software’s premium features.